-- Get higher number of experimental cases with multiple detections than achievable with sparse network needed to validate PSR. - Validate ATM models with NG observations in the vicinity of the IMS station. - Learn to distinguish close from far sources at IMS station by observations in the vicinity. - Validate quantitative PSR method.
+- Get higher number of experimental cases with multiple detections than achievable with sparse network needed to validate PSR. - Validate ATM models with NG observations in the vicinity of the IMS station. - Flag "ATM backtracking to known sources". - PSR and known sources combined. - Learn to distinguish close from far sources at IMS station by observations in the vicinity. - Validate quantitative PSR method.